RMIT-Hive-Rocketry/GCS/README.md

 ## Description

 The Ground Control Station (GCS) is RMIT HIVE's computer control system for GSE control and avionics communication and visualisation.
 The core of the GCS is a single computer running SRAD software with SRAD LoRa radio hardware peripherals.
-The SRAD software converts raw serial input from physical radio interfaces into human readable output for efficient system monitoring for the GCS operator, and aesthetic visualisations for non-technical viewers.
+The SRAD software converts raw serial input from physical radio interfaces into human-readable output for efficient system monitoring for the GCS operator, and aesthetic visualisations for non-technical viewers.
 The GCS operator will see when any of our systems are having issues with alert and warning readouts so they can make an informed GO/NO-GO call very quickly.
 Spectators and other team members will have access to several different views detailing all telemetry from both GSE and avionics systems.

 ## Credit